How do you prepare my placenta?

 Do you use the raw or TCM method?
 What is the TCM method?

 Both and Neither.
 TCM stands for “Traditional Chinese Medicine” and it is commonly prepared by adding lemon and ginger to the water in which the placenta is steamed.
 According to some who practice placentophagy, the addition of the lemon and ginger infuses the placenta with nutritive properties from the lemon and ginger.
-Initially, we were trained to prepare according to the TCM approach.
-As we worked with our clients, we found that some clients were very sensitive to the capsules and experienced headaches, upset stomach and mood issues after taking their capsules.
+If you prefer the TCM approach we are always happy to accommodate your wishes.

 What qualifications do you have to prepare my placenta?